-Some time ago I was walking on Yonge Street downtown Toronto and wanted a quick meal.
+Some time ago I was walking in downtown Toronto on Yonge Street and wanted a quick meal.
 I stopped at Villa Madina, a fast food chain which offers “Mediterranean cuisine with an emphasis on quality and convenience”

 I purchased a meal combo advertised as “Shawarma and a 20oz drink”

 The 20oz cup was filled well below capacity; approximately two inches below the rim, I’m guessing at 80% capacity.